scottctr/NStateManager/README.md

   ,stateMutator: (sale, state) => sale.State = state);
 ```

-Notice the 3 types defined by the type: Sale, SaleState, and SaleEvent.
-These define:
+Notice the 3 generic types defined with our `StateMachine`
-1. Sale is the type of objects being managed
+1. Sale (`T`) is the type of objects being managed
-2. SaleState is the type used for the possible states.
+2. SaleState (`TState`) is the type used for the possible states.
 (NOTE: Must be IComparable)
-3. SaleEvent is the type used for the triggers (i.e. events) that can change the state of the objects.
+3. SaleEvent (`TTrigger`) is the type used for the triggers (i.e. events) that can change the state of the objects.

 There are also 2 parameters required by the constructor:
-- stateAccessor is a function to get the current state of an object
+- `stateAccessor` is a function to get the current state of an object
-- stateMutator is an action to set the state when it's updated
+- `stateMutator` is an action to set the state when it's updated

 Now that we have a state machine, let's configure it -- starting with the Open state